 Got an Idea of a Monthly Car Payment?

 Good.
 Now, pull up Cars.com’s auto affordability calculator and fill in the monthly payment you’ve decided on.
 If you have a car you plan to trade in, estimate its value through Cars.com’s Black Book calculator and fill it in along with your estimated down payment.
 McBride recommends having at least 10 percent down if you’re financing a new car and 20 percent for a used car.
 Don’t assume your trade-in will suffice as a down payment.

 Enter a combined percentage for sales tax, which you can typically find on your state’s Department of Motor Vehicles, Department of Revenue or other state government website.
 (A local car dealership should be able to tell you that rate if you call.)

 Now you’re ready to think about the interest rates and terms for your car loan, assuming you’re not paying cash.
 For the sake of this exercise, input a five-year loan (60 months) at the prevailing interest rate, which is about 3 percent as of February 2015, according to Bankrate.com.

 Focus on the Car’s Price, Not the Payment

 Plug in all the numbers and you should have a pretax number for how much car you can afford to pay.
-We'll cover the negotiation process in a separate #FirstTimeBuyers story, but if you did your homework with Cars.com's auto affordability calculator, you can now focus on making sure you find a vehicle that fits that price.
+Learn more about the negotiation process and our tips, and if you did your homework with Cars.com’s car affordability calculator, you can now focus on making sure you find a vehicle that fits that price.
 The monthly car payments will work themselves out.